askyel/stuyhs/econ/02:supply_and_demand.md

 	* increase in price of complement -> increases supply
 3. changes in technology
 4. changes in expectations
-	* expect future increase -> decreases supply
+	* expect future price increase -> decreases supply
-	* expect future decrease -> increases supply
+5. changes in the number of producers
+	* market supply curve: horizontal sum of all individual supply curves

 ## Supply and Demand Model